Computing with Infinite Objects: the Gray Code Case: Acknowledgement

 In Section~\ref{sec-conarch} and \ref{sec-sdgc}, respectively, concurrent versions of Archimedean induction and the predicates $\bS$ and $\bG$ are introduced.
 These predicates are such that the realisers of their elements are signed digit and/or Gray code representations of the elements.
 The concurrent versions of both predicates are shown to coincide.
 From the proofs computable translations between the two representations can be extracted.

 The remaining sections deal with non-empty compact subsets of the interval $\II$.
 In Section~\ref{sec-comset} some facts presented in \cite{bs} about the representation of the non-empty compact subsets of a digit space by digit trees are recalled.
 These are finitely branching infinite trees.
 Their nodes are labelled with digits.
 The words along the infinite paths are codes of the elements of the represented compact set.
 In the special case of the non-empty compact subsets of $\II$, the representation is one-to-one, if the elements of $\II$ are represented by infinite Gray code.

-As mentioned, in \cite{btifp} the Archimedean property has been formulated as a powerful proof rule.
-Similar rules are derived for the non-empty compact subsets of $\II$ in Section~\ref{sec-arcp}.
+Archimedean induction for the non-empty compact subsets of $\II$ is discussed in Section~\ref{sec-arcp}.

 In Section~\ref{sec-cpcode} a predicate $\bG_{\bK}$ is co-inductively defined the realisers of which are Gray code representations of the non-empty compact subsets of $\II$.
 A similar predicate $\bS_{\bK}$ was defined in the previous section with respect to the signed digit representation.
 It is shown that $\bS_{\bK} \subseteq \bG_{\bK}$.
 Just as in the point case, for the converse inclusion a concurrent version $\bS^{*}_{\bK}$ of the predicate $\bS_{\bK}$ has to be considered.
 In Section~\ref{sec-concgray}, finally, a concurrent version $\bG^{*}_{\bK}$ of the predicate $\bG_{\bK}$ is introduced and the equality $\bS^{*}_{\bK} = \bG^{*}_{\bK}$ is derived.
 Again computable translations between the digital trees based on signed digit representation and Gray code representation, respectively, can be extracted from the proof.